fmontesi/website/web/bliki/ChoreographicProgramming.md

 <a id="epp"></a>
 ## Endpoint Projection (EPP)

 Choreographic programming languages are typically accompanied by a compiler, which translates choreographies into executable code for concurrent and distributed systems [[Montesi 2023](#M23)].
 The theory of endpoint projection (EPP for short) usually plays an important role in such compilers, in addition to the details of the target executable language.
-The name 'endpoint projection' was originally introduced by [Carbone et al. [2012]](#CHY12).

 <figure class="bliki-figure">